louiewhitz/the-Check-in/README.md

 ![logo](https://user-images.githubusercontent.com/99847558/213883036-aa6c2a0b-54b6-4542-939f-e6314c173209.png)

 # The Check-In
-The Check-In is a web app designed to help users keep track of and stay connected with a loved one they may be concerned about.
-Whether it be an elderly family member or anyone else, The Check-In allows users to add events to a shared timeline, schedule future meetups, and share images with others.
+Check-in is a full stack web application built using the PERN (PostgreSQL, Express.js, React.js, Node.js) stack.
+It allows users to share information and schedule events for people they care about, such as elderly relatives or friends.
+The app allows users to track and manage the schedule of care for those in their network, ensuring that everyone is informed and on the same page.
+With the Check-in, coordinating care for loved ones is made easy and efficient.

 ### Try the live demo [here](https://the-check-in.louisawhitaker.com/)
 * Press **'Click to try!'** for quick sign in on sign-in page.